JeswinSunsi/WhatsappMemeGenerator/README.md

 ## How to replicate it
 Make an account at Twilio.com, start a programmable messaging app for whatsapp, set the webhook to your server (with /incoming as the route.
 You can change this from ther server file)

+## The syntax to making memes
+Send a text message to the bot in the format `top caption#bottom caption#image link`.
+The `#` is the seperator.
+For example, https://img-9gag-fun.9cache.com/photo/aKDR333_460s.jpg can be replicated by sending `One does not simply#write a code without a single bug#https://imgflip.com/s/meme/One-Does-Not-Simply.jpg`

 ## The whys
-Just wanted to learn some twilio apps, also cuz it's fun.
+Just wanted to learn making some twilio apps, also cuz it's fun.